 It is common for children and teens to experience anxiety symptoms of more than one anxiety disorder.
-This means as you read the definitions below, it would be fairly common to say, “Yes!
+This means as you read the definitions, it would be fairly common to say, “Yes!
 This sounds like my child, but so does this other description!”
-Fortunately, the helpful approaches outlined throughout this website can be used for various anxiety problems, so that even if your child has 2, 3, or more disorders, many of the same tools can be used for all the disorders.
+Fortunately, the helpful approaches outlined throughout the website can be used for various anxiety problems, many of the same tools can be used for all the disorders.

 It may be hard for children to recognize anxiety, which is why Caretoons, our animated series, are powerful tools.
 Not only do they entertain with fun characters, but they help kids understand the anxieties they feel and how to cope with them.
 Let Drexal the Alien and Chris Crust the time-travelling pizza slice help you start a conversation with your child about anxiety.
 Our Caretoons show children that it’s okay to talk about mental health with someone they trust, and they’re not alone.
 Follow Drexal and Chris Crust on our YouTube channel.

 Help children prepare for school-based vaccinations and other stressors using the CARD™ system (Comfort, Ask, Relax, Distract).
 Many parents agree that the quality of their child’s school vaccination experience can influence their feelings about vaccinations in the future.
 CARD™ is a science-based, proven framework that helps children cope with stressful events, like school-based vaccinations.
 A free CARD™ Toolkit for parents, educators, and health professionals is available for download here.

 Featured Free Downloadable Resources for Anxiety in Children